 Love The Flavor Of Bourbon?

-Try a Vanilla Bourbon Fizz (Bourbon Champagne Cocktail) or BBQ Bourbon Grilled Stuffed Chicken.
+Try a Vanilla Bourbon Fizz (Bourbon Champagne Cocktail).
 For snacking, Sweet and Spicy Candied Bourbon Pecans are always a hit, and you have to try Homemade Caramel Corn with Bourbon and Bacon!
 Bourbon is so good with sweets too, like Apple Spice Cake with Bourbon Glaze or Bourbon Caramel Sauce on your ice cream.

 How to make this pulled pork your own